 Lincoln is a somewhat small city located in the state of Alabama.
 With a population of 6,781 people and three constituent neighborhoods, Lincoln is the 97th largest community in Alabama.

 When you are in Lincoln, you'll notice that it is more blue-collar than most other communities in America.
 37.20% of Lincoln’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lincoln is a city of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Lincoln who work in management occupations (9.53%), office and administrative support (9.20%), and food service (7.70%).

 Also of interest is that Lincoln has more people living here who work in computers and math than 95% of the places in the US.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lincoln has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lincoln a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 As is often the case in a small city, Lincoln doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Lincoln is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Spanish.